 Cultural Background: I was born and raised in my lovely Costa Rica.

 Career Aspirations: I have always been interested in education.
 When I was in high school, I had to do a lot of community service in public schools.
 I remember the first time I entered a classroom of a very poor school that was situated in a difficult neighborhood.
 I saw the necessity that the children had as well as their terrible background stories.
 That was when I realized how teaching is a challenge: instructors put a great deal of effort into enriching their students’ knowledge, as well as into helping them discover their unique sense of individuality and purpose.
 My highest aspiration became to provide counseling and education for exceptional children that find it impossible to develop in most traditional school environments.
 All children, no matter where they come from or the amount of abilities they have, should at least experience what education offers them to learn, enjoy, and develop.
 I think about the realities of developing countries such as Costa Rica, in which many children with special needs and learning disorders are relegated to their homes, making them ineligible for future success.
-This is why I decided to double major in GDS (research) and Education (special ed).
+This is why I decided to double major in Special Education and Anthropology.

 UVA Involvement and Activities: Aside from PMP, I am currently involved in many Hispanic/Latino programs.
 I am the social chair for The Latino Student Alliance, and a member of TBLA, Towards a Better Latin America, which focuses on planning events for the outreach of the student community and also creating fundraising events.
 I am member of the public relations committee for the Multicultural Center Student Initiative and I am also in charge of writing the Hispanic and Latino Newsletter for the Office of the Dean of Students.
 I am also a Facilitator for First Year Seminar and last but not least, I am part of my Class Council Outreach Committee!